informalsystems/multisig/README.md

 ```

 This will generate a tx for withdraw all rewards for the account, and it will push it to s3 directly.
-You will also need to specify the denom for the fees (e.g. uatom) if it cannot be retrieved from the configuration file or the
-chain registry.

 ### tx claim-validator